edgexfoundry/edgex-docs/README.md

 `pip install mkdocs-material==5.1.0`
 3) Once you have all the pre-reqs installed.
 You can simply run `mkdocs serve` and view the rendered content locally and makes changes to your documentation and preview them in realtime with a browser open.

+## Checking for broken links
+To check that all the links in the documentation set are valid, install the HTML proofer plugin `pip install mkdocs-htmlproofer-plugin`

+Then run `mkdocs build`.
+Broken links will be listed at the end of the build process.

 ## "Publishing" your changes